in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 (3) Give a minute of warm up time!

-(4) If you get an error once, execute it again after 10 minutes
+(4) If you get an error once, execute it again after 5 minutes

 **If you still have a problem, post a question including all the details:**

 (1) Screenshot of services registration with Eureka

-(2) Responses from all the 4 URLs - http://localhost:8100/currency-converter-feign/from/EUR/to/INR/quantity/10000, http://localhost:8000/currency-exchange/from/EUR/to/INR, http://localhost:8765/currency-exchange-service/currency-exchange/from/EUR/to/INR and http://localhost:8100/currency-converter/from/USD/to/INR/quantity/10
+(2) Responses from all the 5 URLs - http://localhost:8100/currency-converter-feign/from/EUR/to/INR/quantity/10000, http://localhost:8000/currency-exchange/from/EUR/to/INR, http://localhost:8100/currency-converter/from/USD/to/INR/quantity/10, http://localhost:8765/currency-conversion-service/currency-converter-feign/from/USD/to/INR/quantity/10 and http://localhost:8765/currency-exchange-service/currency-exchange/from/EUR/to/INR

 (3) Start up logs of the each of the components to understand what's happening in the background!